-The significant impact assessment for the species is present in Table 1.10 below.
+The significant impact assessment for the species is present in Table 1.8 below.
 This assessment reflects the latest records for the species along with the relevant Conservation Advice document (Department of the Environment Water Heritage and the Arts 2008b).
 In summary, the assessment found that the Project is unlikely to result in a significant impact on the Decaspermum struckoilicum.

-Significant impact criteria Project impact Lead to a long-term decrease in the size of a population No. There is no known population within the Disturbance Footprint or the Study Area.
+Significant impact criteria Project impact Lead to a long-term decrease No. in the size of a population There is no known population within the Disturbance Footprint or the Study Area.
 Therefore, no important population is likely to be impacted by the Project.
-The Project proposes to impact 2.3 ha of potential habitat within the Disturbance Footprint, out of 53.3 ha modelled within the Study Area (refer Table 1.9).
+The Project proposes to impact 2.3 ha of potential habitat within the Disturbance Footprint, out of 53.3 ha modelled within the Study Area (refer Table 1.7).
 The impact area is expected to further reduce as a result of the detailed design process.
 Should the species be recorded during future targeted surveys, micro-siting will be undertaken to avoid all impacts to the species.
 As a population is not known to occur within the Disturbance Footprint or Study Area and mitigation measures will be implemented if it is recorded, the Project is unlikely to lead to a long-term decrease in the size of a population.
-Reduce the area of occupancy of the species No. There is no known population within the Disturbance Footprint or the Study Area.
+Reduce the area of occupancy No. of the species There is no known population within the Disturbance Footprint or the Study Area.
 Therefore, no important population is likely to be impacted by the Project.
 Should the species be recorded during future targeted surveys, micro-siting will be undertaken to avoid all impacts to the species and the pre-clearance survey constraints protocol will be enacted.
 As no individuals are proposed to be removed by the Project, it is unlikely to reduce the area of occupancy of the species.
-Fragment an existing population into two or more populations No. There is no known population within the Disturbance Footprint or the Study Area.
+Fragment an existing No. population into two or more populations There is no known population within the Disturbance Footprint or the Study Area.
 Therefore, no important population is likely to be impacted by the Project.
 In the event that this species is present within the Disturbance Footprint, the extent, location and configuration of vegetation clearing is unlikely to reduce the population's ability to continue to exchange genetic material between individuals and reproduce at the local site scale.
 It is considered unlikely that the Project will impact dispersal and isolate habitats.
 The Project is unlikely to fragment an existing population into two or more population.
-Adversely affect habitat critical to the survival of a species No. Habitat critical to the survival of Decaspermum struckoilicum is not defined, and thus the definition in Significant impact guidelines 1.1; Matters of National Environmental Significance (DoE 2013) has been adopted.
+Adversely affect habitat No. critical to the survival of a species Habitat critical to the survival of Decaspermum struckoilicum is not defined, and thus the definition in Significant impact guidelines 1.1; Matters of National Environmental Significance (DoE 2013) has been adopted.
 Based on the assessment against this definition (refer Section 1.1.3.5), habitat within the Disturbance Footprint is not considered critical to the survival of the species.
 Therefore, the Project is unlikely to adversely affect habitat critical to the survival of the species.
 Disrupt the breeding cycle of a population No. There is limited information on the life cycle of the species.
 No individuals have been recorded within the Disturbance Footprint or Study Area, as such, no individuals are proposed to be removed.
 The Project will not create environmental conditions that reduce seed viability or limit dispersal of seed.
 Therefore, the Project is unlikely to disrupt the breeding cycle of the species.
-Modify, destroy, remove, isolate or decrease the availability or quality of habitat to the extent that the species is likely to decline No. No individuals have been recorded within the Disturbance Footprint or Study Area, therefore, no individuals are proposed to be removed.
-A total of 2.3 ha of potential habitat within the Disturbance Footprint is proposed to be impacted by the Project, out of the 53.3 ha recorded within the Study Area (refer Table 1.9).
-Retained habitat will not be subject to further degradation as altered fire regimes, dust and weed incursion will be actively monitored or managed as required through Project management plans.
-The removal of this habitat is considered unlikely to cause the species to decline.

-Table 1.10 Significant Impact Assessment - Decaspermum struckoilicum 14016 1.10 Significant impact Assessment - Decuspermum struckomcum
+Table 1.8 Significant Impact Assessment - Decaspermum struckoilicum